olindgallet/jobscraper/README.md

 ___

 1. Clone the repository.
 Download the files.
 However you choose, get the files on your system.
-2. Make sure you have Python3 installed.  ```pip3 install requirements.txt``` will get the required libraries.
+2. Make sure you have Python3 installed.
+If you want to use a virtual environment, go ahead.  ```pip3 install requirements.txt``` will get the required libraries.
 3. Set up a Google sheet for use.
 Go to here for the information: https://ezsheets.readthedocs.io/en/latest/.
 This step will get you the unique authentication to set up your own sheet.
 4. (optional)  Change the search queries based on your job.
 5. Go to ```main.py``` and change your sheet id to the one you set up.